-This story is part of Find Out Florida, a WUFT News series built from your questions.
+This story is part of Untold Florida, a WUFT News series built from your questions.
 A listener named Rachel asked us, “I’ve heard there used to be cattle drives on Main Street in Gainesville; is this true?
 What might this have had to do with the railroad?”

 Back in the late 19th century and early 20th century, cattle used to roam freely on ranches around Florida, grazing on thousands of acres of public and private land.